 So He has made one of the means of du'aa' being answered the raising of the hands, and one of the reasons for du'aa' not being answered is the consumption of haraam food.
 This indicates that raising the hands is one of the causes of du'aa' being answered, whether on board a plane or train or in a car or in a space ship or anything else.
 If a person says du'aa' and raises his hands, this is one of the causes of du'aa' being answered, except at the times when the Prophet (peace and blessings of Allah be upon him) did not raise his hands, such as the Jumu'ah khutbah, when he did not raise his hands except when praying for rain, when he did raise his hands.
-Similarly, between the two prostrations and before the salaam in the last tashahhud, he (peace and blessings of Allah be upon him) did not raise his hands, so we should not raise our hands in these places where the Prophet (peace and blessings of Allah be upon him) did not raise our hands.
+Similarly, between the two prostrations and before the salaam in the last tashahhud, he (peace and blessings of Allah be upon him) did not raise his hands, so we should not raise our hands in these places where the Prophet (peace and blessings of Allah be upon him) did not raise his hands.
 His doing something is evidence and his not doing something is evidence.
 Similarly, after saying the salaam at the end of the five daily prayers, when reciting the prescribed adhkaar, he did not raise his hands so we should not raise our hands, following his example.
 As for the places where he (peace and blessings of Allah be upon him) did raise his hands, the Sunnah is to raise the hands following his example, and because that is one of the means of having du'aa' answered.
-The same applies to cases where the Muslim should call upon him) raised his hands or not; in these cases we should raise our hands because of the ahaadeeth which indicate that raising the hands is one of the means of having du'aa' answered, as stated above.
+The same applies to cases where the Muslim should call upon his Lord in du'aa' and it is not narrated whether the Prophet (peace and blessings of Allah be upon him) raised his hands or not; in these cases we should raise our hands because of the ahaadeeth which indicate that raising the hands is one of the means of having du'aa' answered, as stated above.

-End quote from Majmoo' Fatawa al-Shaykh Ibn Baz (may Allah have mercy on him) (6/158).
+End guote from Majmoo' Fatawa al-Shaykh Ibn Baz (may Allah have mercy on him) (6/158).